AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Time functions.md

 -   Parameters

-    None.
+    N/A

 -   Response parameters

-    Returns the current UTC time in the format of yyyy-mm-dd hh:mm:ss.
+    Returns the current UTC time in an array in the format of yyyy-mm-dd hh:mm:ss.

--   Examples
+-   Example

     ```
     say(concat('utctime:', utctime()))

-    Output:
+    ```

+    Output

+    ```
     utctime:2019-05-29 06:02:41
     ```